Tankerness: Wildlife

 The Greenland white-fronted goose is occasionally seen at Loch of Tankerness.
-In 1960s 50-100 geese were regularly found there in the winter but there has been a sharp decline in numbers since 1974/75 probably as a result of reclamation of moorland and an increase in shooting in the area.
+In the 1960s, 50-100 geese were regularly found there in the winter but there has been a sharp decline in numbers since 1974/75, probably as a result of reclamation of moorland and an increase in shooting in the area.

 The decline at this site matches an increase in the size of the wintering flock on Stronsay.